ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 ### Communication

-While platforms like Github allow selecting peer reviewers, additionally ask a teammate on the relevant team communication channel for a review.
+While platforms like GitHub allow selecting peer reviewers, additionally ask a teammate on the relevant team communication channel for a review.
 This ensures the request is clear and gives transparency to the rest of your team if commentary or considerations need to be made.

 ### Walkthroughs